Kayne Anderson BDC

 We intend to implement our investment objective by (1) accessing the established loan sourcing channels developed by Kayne Anderson, which includes an extensive network of private equity firms, other middle-market lenders, financial advisors and intermediaries, and experienced management teams, (2) selecting investments within our middle-market company focus, (3) implementing Kayne Anderson’s middle market private credit team’s disciplined underwriting process, which includes reviewing environmental, social and governance (“ESG”) considerations, and (4) drawing upon the experience and resources of our Advisor’s investment team and the broader Kayne Anderson network.

-KA Credit Advisors, LLC and KA Credit Advisors II, LLC (each an “Advisor”) are affiliates of Kayne Anderson Capital Advisors, L.P. and manage the investment activities of KABDC and KDL, respectively.
+KA Credit Advisors, LLC and KA Credit Advisors II, LLC (each an “Advisor”), affiliates of Kayne Anderson Capital Advisors, L.P., manage the investment activities of KABDC and KDL, respectively.
 Each Advisor’s investment team is comprised of experienced middle-market investors that have been focused on the middle-market since the 1980s.

 Kayne Anderson Capital Advisors, L.P., founded in 1984, is a leading alternative investment management firm focused on real estate, credit, infrastructure/energy, renewables, and growth equity.
 Kayne’s investment philosophy is to pursue niches, with an emphasis on cash flow, where our knowledge and sourcing advantages enable us to deliver above average, risk-adjusted investment returns.
 As responsible stewards of capital, Kayne’s philosophy extends to promoting responsible investment practices and sustainable business practices to create long-term value for our investors.
 Kayne manages approximately $32 billion in assets (as of 3/31/2022) for institutional investors, family offices, high net worth, and retail clients and employs over 350 professionals in five core offices across the U.S., 50 of which are dedicated to credit investing.